aws-samples/aws-cdk-service-catalog-pipeline/README.md

 # CI/CD for Service Catalog products using AWS CodeCommit, AWS CodePipeline, AWS CodeBuild with CDK

-The purpose of this repository is to demo how can we analyze and securize our Terraform code using a CI/CD Pipeline with a fully AWS services managed.
+The purpose of this repository is to demo how can we manage Service Catalog Products using CDK.

 **Requirements**